Efficient Log-Rank Updates for Random Survival Forests: Abstract

 \section{Abstract}

 Random survival forests are widely used for estimating covariate-conditional survival functions under right-censoring.
 Their standard log-rank splitting criterion is typically recomputed at each candidate split.
 This $O(M)$ cost per split, with $M$ the number of distinct event times in a node, creates a bottleneck for large cohort datasets with long follow-up.
 We revisit approximations proposed by \citet{leblanc1995step} and develop simple constant-time updates for the log-rank criterion.
-The method is implemented in \texttt{grf} and substantially reduces training time on large datasets while preserving predictive performance.
+The method is implemented in \texttt{grf} for \texttt{R} and reduces training time on large datasets while preserving predictive accuracy.